Superman Returns (video game): Plot

 Unknown to Superman during his absence, Lex Luthor broke into the Fortress of Solitude and stole his data crystals.
 Lex Luthor experiments with the crystals by adding a small particle to water, also causing an electromagnetic pulse that releases numerous villains and genetic creatures including Bizarro.
 Bizarro begins a rampage throughout Metropolis, destroying buildings and attacking citizens.
 Though Bizarro is of equal might, Superman is a much more experienced fighter.
 In the end, Superman defeats Bizarro, but does not kill him because he knows that the poor creature is incapable of understanding his actions.

 Then Superman faces off against Riot and his clones in the Hyper Sector of Metropolis.
 Superman defeats Riot with a combination of his fists and freeze breath.
 No sooner has he defeated Riot then an old enemy returns for a rematch.
 Mongul and his minions have followed Superman to Earth.
-Superman battles Plahtune and Overkhast, and confronts Mongul after once again.
-The fight is fierce, but as before the Man of Steel emerges victorious.
+Superman battles Plahtune and Overkhast, and confronts Mongul afterward, once again.
+The fight is fierce, but as before Superman emerges victorious.
 Mongul admits that he is defeated and flees Earth.

-There is no time to celebrate this victory, because Lex Luthor has put his diabolical scheme of creating a new continent over America with the Kryptonian crystals into effect.
+Soon after, Lex Luthor has put his diabolical scheme of creating a new continent over America with the Kryptonian crystals into effect.
 Luthor plants the main crystal and an entire new landmass begins to form off the coast of Metropolis, which causes several tornadoes to form and tear through the city.
 Superman deflects the tornadoes and extinguishes the fires that have erupted throughout the city, then flies out over the water to investigate.
-He finds Lex Luthor's boat sinking, the evil mastermind having abandoned it after planting the crystal.
-Lois had sneaked onto the ship and is trapped as it is sinking, and Superman rescues her and takes her unconscious form to the coast guard.
+He finds Luthor's boat sinking, the evil mastermind having abandoned it after planting the crystal.
+Lois had snuck onto the ship and is trapped as it is sinking, and Superman rescues her and takes her unconscious body to the coast guard.
 He then discovers the gigantic new island forming as a result of the crystal.
-Superman lands on the island and discovers too late that he has fallen into a trap.
-The island is laced with kryptonite.
-Lex Luthor beats on and tortures the Man of Steel, then kicks the powerless Superman into the ocean far below.
-But Lois arrives with the coast guard and rescues Superman, who flies into outer space to bask in the rays of the sun before burrowing his way under the ocean floor and lifting the landmass directly out of the water and throwing it into space.
+Superman lands on the island and discovers too late that he has fallen into a trap, the island being laced with kryptonite.
+Luthor takes advantage of this to throw him into the ocean without his powers.
+Lois arrives with the coast guard and rescues her hero.
+Regained his powers, and strengthened by the sun's rays, Superman burrowing his way under the ocean floor and lifting the landmass directly out of the water and throwing it into space.
+Once again Superman beat Luthor and his evil plan, leave him alone on a dessert island.

 Superman flies back to Metropolis to take care of the few remaining villains who earlier escaped him, ending the game.